-Article 23(1) (k) The latest annual report referred to in Article 22(1) Additional information may be found in our most recent semi-annual report prepared in accordance with Article 22 of the AIFMD, which is available at the Asset Manager's office located at 1-105 Kanda-Jinbocho, Chiyoda-ku, Tokyo.
-Article 23(1) (I) The procedure and conditions for the issue and sale of the units ADL is authorized under its articles of incorporation to issue up to 10 million units.
+Article 23(1) (k) The latest annual report referred to in Article 22(1) Additional informatio report prepared in accavailable at the Asset Chiyoda-ku, Tokyo. cordance with A rticle 22 of the AIFN MD, which is Article 23(1) (I) The procedure and conditions for the issue and sale of the units ADL is authorized under its articles of incorporation to issue up to 10 million units.
 Its units have been listed on the Tokyo Stock Exchange since September 7, 2018.
 Secondary market sales and transfers of units will be conducted in accordance with the rules of the Tokyo Stock Exchange.
 Unit prices on the Tokyo Stock Exchange are determined on a real-time basis by the equilibrium between bids and offers.
 The Tokyo Stock Exchange sets daily price limits, which limit the maximum range of fluctuation within a single trading day.
 Daily price limits are set according to the previous day's closing price or special quote.
-Article 23(1) (m) Latest net asset value of the AIF or latest market price of the unit or share of the AIF ADL's unit's latest market price is publicly available at the Tokyo Stock Exchange or from financial information vendors at http://en.japan- reit.com/meigara/3493/.
-Article 23(1) (n) Details of the historical performance of the AIF, The units of ADL were 7, 2018. e on September where available The most recent five fi Fiscal period (six months ended) February 28, 2023 July 31, 2022 January 31, 2022 July 31, 2021 January 31, 2021 July 31, 2020 scal period peri Total Assets (JPY millions) 130,842 115,043 115,642 115,747 103,188 88,955 formance of the uni Total Net Assets (JPY millions) 75,098 64,910 65,173 65,255 65,413 50,728 ts is as follows.
-Net Assets per unit (JPY) 111,356 108,161 108,600 108,736 108,999 104,378 where available Article 23(1) (o) Fiscal period (six months ended) February 28, 2023 July 31, 2022 January 31, 2022 July 31, 2021 January 31, 2021 Total Assets (JPY millions) 130,842 115,043 115,642 115,747 103,188 Total Net Assets (JPY millions) 75,098 64,910 65,173 65,255 65,413 Net Assets per unit (JPY) 111,356 108,161 108,600 108,736 108,999 are managed with the prime broker and the provision in the contract with the depositary on the possibility of transfer and reuse of AIF assets, and information about any transfer of liability to the prime broker that may exist Article 23(1) (p) Description of how and when periodic disclosures will be made in relation to leverage, liquidity and risk profile of the assets, pursuant to Articles 23(4) and 23(5) The AIFM will disclose the matters described in Articles 23(4) and 23(5) periodically through the AIF Internet website and semi-annual report.
+Article 23(1) (m) Latest net asset value of the AIF or latest market price of the unit or share of the AIF ADL's unit's latest market price is publicly available at the Tokyo Stock Exchange or from financial information vendors at http://en.japan-reit.com/meigara/3493/.
+Article 23(1) (n) Details of the historical performance of the AIF, where available The units of ADL were 7, 2018.
+The most recent five for fixed period (six months ended) August 31, 2023 February 28, 2023 July 31, 2022 January 31, 2022 July 31, 2021 January 31, 2021 July 31, 2020 • Article 23(1) (o) Identity of the prime broker, any material arrangements of the AIF Not applicable.

+how conflicts of interest are managed with the prime broker and the provision in the contract with the depositary on the possibility of transfer and reuse of AIF assets, and information about any transfer of liability to the prime broker that may exist Article 23(1) (p) Description of how and when periodic disclosures will be made in relation to leverage, liquidity and risk profile of the assets, pursuant to Articles 23(4) and 23(5) The AIFM will disclose the matters described in Articles 23(4) and 23(5) periodically through the AIF Internet website and semi-annual report.
 Article 23(2) The AIFM shall inform the investors before they invest in the AIF of any arrangement made by the depositary to contractually discharge itself of liability in accordance with Article 21(13) Not applicable.
 The AIFM shall also inform investors of any changes with respect to depositary liability without delay Not applicable.
 Article 23(4)(a) Percentage of the AIF's assets which are subject to special arrangements arising from their illiquid nature.
-The percentage shall be calculated as the net value of those assets subject to special arrangements divided by the net asset value of the There are no assets that are subject to special arrangements arising from their illiquid nature.
+The percentage shall be calculated as the net value of those assets subject to special arrangements divided by There are no assets that are subject to special arrangements arising from their illiquid nature.